Chinooks since 1995!

 Otie and Jazzy's Chinook girl born on 8/02/2021

-We may breed Fee's sister Penny this fall if we can find Mr. Right!
+We may breed Fee's sister Penny in 2022 if we can find Mr. Right!
 (Penny is from an early breeding of Jazzy and Otie so the two girls are sisters but not littermates.)

 Watch this page for photos